rudypenajr/CarND-Vehicle-Detection/writeup.md

 The problems / issues I faced were mainly around heatmap and scaling.
 Heatmap took me a while to get a hang of, that turned out to be simpler than I thought.
 Scaling still somewhat gives me a whirlwind but I think I got the grasp of it.
 We were able to find cars that were further/closer and smaller by scaling up and down the region.

+The other problem I faced which you will see in the video is that it starts off with the drawn blocks immediately.
+I am still trying to debug as to why.

 As like the other projects, I wander if what we have built will work in all conditions.
-I don't know if we have the right color space if it wasn't a sunny day.
+I don't think we have the right color space if it wasn't a sunny day.